vacp2p/rfc/specs/waku/v2/waku-store.md

 RPC call to respond to a HistoryQuery call.

-The `uuid` field MUST indicate which query is being responded to.

-The `messages` field MUST contain the messages found.
+The `messages` field MUST contain the messages found, these are [`WakuMessage`] types as defined in the corresponding [specification](./waku-message.md).

+# Changelog

+2.0.0-beta1
+Initial draft version.
+Released 2020-10-05 <!-- @TODO LINK -->

 # Copyright